LogtalkDotOrg/logtalk3/manuals/_sources/devtools/code_metrics.rst.txt

 significant deviation from the original definition, which used syntactic literals.
-A computation closer to the original definition of the metric would require switching to use the parser to collect information on syntactic literals, which would imply a much large computation cost.
+A computation closer to the original definition of the metric would require switching to use the parser to collect information on syntactic literals, which would imply a much larger computation cost.

 The computation of this metric is parameterized by the *Stroud* coefficient for computing the time required to program (default is 18).